pcm720/OSDMenu/README.md

 2. Edit `mc?:/SYS-CONF/OSDMENU.CNF` [as you see fit](#osdmenucnf)
 3. Configure PS2BBL to launch `mc?:/BOOT/osdmenu.elf` or launch it manually from anywhere

+### OSDMenu as the System Update

+You can install OSDMenu as the System Update instead of FMCB or PS2BBL to get faster boot times.
+The release archive contains the following files:
+  - `kelf/OSDMENU.XLF` — encrypted and signed OSDMenu executable to be installed as `osd???.elf` or `osdmain.elf`
+  - `kelf/osdmenu.icn` — OSDMenu icon for the PS2 Browser
+  - `kelf/icon.sys` — icon manifest for the PS2 Browser

+To install OSDMenu as the System Update, you can use the [KELFBinder](https://github.com/israpps/KELFBinder).
+Consult the KELFBinder documentation on how to use the KELFBinder to install your own payloads.

 ### HOSDMenu — OSDMenu for HDD OSD
 1. Install HDD OSD 1.10U
    Make sure HDD OSD binaries are installed into `hdd0:__system/osd100/` and `hosdsys.elf`/`OSDSYS_A.XLF` is present.